 How to make ube cheese pandesal?

 I purchase 20-30 lbs. of ube when it’s in season.
 I then boil it, grate it, de-hydrate it, and pulverize it using my spice grinder.
 It’s a long process but this way, I have ube powder that I can use for the rest of the year!
+I also take some of it to use in my ube halaya recipe.

-You’ll also notice that my ube pandesal doesn’t have the same super vibrant purple color as other recipes; this is because I choose not to use any food coloring.
+You’ll also notice that my ube pandesal recipe doesn’t have the same super vibrant purple color as other recipes; this is because I choose not to use any food coloring.
 However this is just my personal choice, feel free to add some coloring if you want to achieve a more intense purple color.

 Well, enough talking.
 Let’s get into this highly addictive Ube Cheese Pandesal with Halaya recipe!